Rules of Conduct

 - The consumption of food within reasonable limits at the discretion of library staff is allowed.
 Carry in meals are prohibited.
 Authorized groups, with permission from library administration, may serve refreshments in the meeting room.

 - Engaging in any behavior which may unreasonably interfere with the rights of other patrons to use the library is prohibited.
 This includes, but is not limited to, sleeping and/or exhibiting offensive personal hygiene.
 Appropriate attire must be worn, (e.g., shoes and shirts).

-- Users of portable electronic devices may be asked to disable sounds so as not to create a disturbance for other customers.
+- Users of portable electronic devices may be asked to disable sounds so as not to create a disturbance for other patrons.
 Use of camera phones and other hidden electronic recording devices on library property is prohibited.

 - Telephones located at the public service desks are for business use only.
-Customers asking to use these phones are to be referred to the nearest public pay phone.
+Patrons asking to use these phones are to be referred to the nearest public pay phone.
 Exceptions to this policy will be made for children needing a ride home and for emergency situations.

 - Animals, except those used to aid persons with disabilities or used in conjunction with library programs, are not permitted in the library.